firebird631/siis/doc/commands.md

 The price of BTCUSDT reach 9000$, then the operation modify the stop-loss price to 8600$.
 Once executed the operation is deleted.

-You can add many dynamic-stop-loss operation, at diffents level, then you could progressively secure your trade during the pump.
+You can add many step-stop-loss operation, at different level, then you could progressively secure your trade during the pump.

 ## Remove Operation ##